hbswift/Laravel-Windows-Server-2012/README.md

 ## Troubleshooting

-If viewing your project through Internet Explorer returns a `Page can't be displayed` make sure that in the internet options `Enhanced Protected Mode` is unchecked!
+If viewing your project through Internet Explorer returns a `Page cannot be displayed`  and you there are no errors being displayed in any logs then be sure that in the internet options `Enhanced Protected Mode` is unchecked!